-Those of you that know the Premier League well will have spotted that only three teams, Sheffield United, Liverpool, and Chelsea, have no affiliation with any betting companies at all.
+Those of you that know the Premier League well will have spotted that only three teams, Norwich City, Liverpool, and Chelsea, have no affiliation with any betting companies at all.

 Of those with shirt sponsors, the deals they have in place are worth the following:

 |Team||Deal Amount||Deal Duration|